RishabhRD/libparse/README.md

 ```haskell
 ParserOf<T> :: string_view -> parsed_t<T>
 ```

-A parser of thing is a function that takes string_view and optionally returns the thing and rest of string to parse.
-Parser parses 0 or more length prefix of string_view.

 If parser returns std::nullopt, that means parser was not able to parse the string.